UniversityOfPlymouth-Electronics/Embedded-Systems/level6/thread_abstractions.md

 * If all functions sharing some mutable data can be run on the same event queue, then races can be avoided
 * Functions that are non-re-entrant do not need locks if only run on the same event queue
+* Function pointers and closures are another technique for extending and customising functionality.
+A call-back mechanism is a useful way to add 'hooks' into your software design.
+Care needs to be exercised about which thread a function is run on.
 ---

 [Back to Contents](README.md)